Wildbush76/chessbots-onboarding/README.md

 - Celebrate your successful admission to ChessBots :)

 ### Setup Guide
-A brief explanation of the setup follows below.
 It is **Extremely** recommended to follow the full [Setup Guide](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Setup-Guide).

 ### Completion Steps
 The full list of completion steps can be found [Here](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Completion-Steps).